appodeal/appodeal-qt-plugin/readme.md

 ### Ad types

-Appodeal::INTERSTITIAL
+AppodealAds::INTERSTITIAL

-Appodeal::SKIPPABLE_VIDEO
+AppodealAds::SKIPPABLE_VIDEO

-Appodeal::BANNER
+AppodealAds::BANNER

-Appodeal::BANNER_TOP
+AppodealAds::BANNER_TOP

-Appodeal::BANNER_BOTTOM
+AppodealAds::BANNER_BOTTOM

-Appodeal::REWARDED_VIDEO
+AppodealAds::REWARDED_VIDEO

-Appodeal::NON_SKIPPABLE_VIDEO
+AppodealAds::NON_SKIPPABLE_VIDEO

 Ad types can be combined using "|" operator.
-For example Appodeal::INTERSTITIAL | Appodeal::SKIPPABLE_VIDEO
+For example AppodealAds::INTERSTITIAL | AppodealAds::SKIPPABLE_VIDEO

-Note that it is better to use NON_SKIPPABLE_VIDEO or REWARDED_VIDEO, but if you are sure you want to use SKIPPABLE_VIDEO you must confirm usage by calling Appodeal::confirm(Appodeal::SKIPPABLE_VIDEO) before SDK initialization
+Note that it is better to use NON_SKIPPABLE_VIDEO or REWARDED_VIDEO, but if you are sure you want to use SKIPPABLE_VIDEO you must confirm usage by calling AppodealAds::confirm(AppodealAds::SKIPPABLE_VIDEO) before SDK initialization

 ### SDK initialization